 Bonus: we can tailor supplementary questions to your specific sector and/or employer situation (an Organisational Suitability Assessment).
 We consult with you to discover your “go/no-go” risk thresholds.
 We then implement those questions and responses and assessment into our Green/Amber/Red light Result & the CI Clearance Certification.
 You get this:

 ONGOING GRC – Governance, Risk & Compliance.

 It is futile to think that a one-time Police check will save you from a malicious insider that can cause damage to the functioning of your critical infrastructure asset.
 We therefore help you with the responsibility of the ongoing suitability (PSPF13) of your workforce – including contractors and subcontractors.
 This is done through leveraging our insider threat management program, custom designed for CI Sectors (eg. here is our Defence Industry Insider Threat Program).
 It is sometimes called a Managed Personnel Security Services Provider.
 Broadly speaking, it includes Induction, Training, Awareness, Briefings and Reporting.

-The CI Clearance and the Personnel Hazards Risk Management Program is a flexible risk treatment with Responsible Entities in mind – meeting the CI’s personnel security uplift mandate in “Rule 2 – Personnel hazards” which includes initial assessing (PSPF12) and managing the ongoing (PSPF13) suitability of critical personnel and persons holding critical positions, through personnel and human resource arrangements – ie. vetting and considering your risk environment with a vetting check for critical personnel.
+The CI Clearance and the Personnel Hazards Risk Management Program is a flexible risk treatment with Responsible Entities (and it’s Supply Chain) in mind – meeting the CI’s personnel security uplift mandate in “Rule 2 – Personnel hazards” which includes initial assessing (PSPF12) and managing the ongoing (PSPF13) suitability of critical personnel and persons holding critical positions, through personnel and human resource arrangements – ie. vetting and considering your risk environment with a vetting check for critical personnel.
 When personnel leave or separate from the Entity, we make sure the process is done correctly and a personnel risk assessment done (PSPF14).

 From Hire to Retire – we protect you, secure you and make you compliant.